UNC Center for Endometriosis

 Which has the best surgical results: fulguration (burning the disease) vs excision (cutting it out)?

 Many experts around the country feel that excision results in better pain outcomes than cauterizing the tissue with electricity or the laser.
+When you excise the disease, you are ‘cutting it out’ and are able to remove disease below the surface that contributes to pain or endometriosis recurrence.
 With the proper level of experience, this can be done safely even if the disease is very near vital structures such as blood vessels or the ureters.
+At UNC we specialize in the excision of endometriosis.

-What about advanced disease (stage 3 and 4) and disease on the bowels?
+What about advanced disease (stage 3 and 4) on the ovaries and disease on the bowels?

 Over the past ten years, we have developed significant experience (over 1,000 cases) treating advanced stages of the disease laparoscopically.
 We have performed many surgeries with the goal of preserving fertility, and also many involving the definitive surgery of hysterectomy and removal of both ovaries.
 We often use a combined approach with gynecologic oncology or colorectal surgery to remove advanced endometriosis that has invaded the rectum.
 The safety of this procedure is equivalent to that of the same surgery done through a large open incision, and the recovery is far easier when it can be done laparoscopically.